 Nov.
-1 isn’t a holiday on most calendars, but it’s one of the most important dates of the year.
-It marks the beginning of open enrollment — the period when people can sign up for new health insurance plans in the health insurance marketplace created by the Affordable Care Act (ACA).
-Many private employers hold their annual enrollment periods for health care plans at the same time, so all over the country, millions of people begin comparing insurance policies and trying to choose the right plan for themselves and their families.
+1 is the beginning of open enrollment — the period when people can sign up for new health insurance plans in the health insurance marketplace created by the Affordable Care Act (ACA).
+Many private employers hold their annual enrollment periods at the same time.
+On this date, millions of people all over the country begin shopping for insurance.

-To make sense of what even the pros find confusing, you need to tackle the job systematically.
+To make sense of it all, you need to tackle the job systematically.
 Work your way through step by step, beginning with a grounding in the basics of how health insurance and health insurance marketplaces work.
 From there, you can move on to comparing different types of plans, costs, and coverage.

 Step 1: Understand Health Insurance Costs

 All health insurance plans work on the same basic principle.
 You pay a monthly fee, called a premium, to the insurance company.
 It pools the money from all its customers’ premiums and uses it to pay a portion of their health care costs as needed.
 As long as the amount it pays out is less than it collects in premiums, the company makes a profit.